 By 1924, California was the first US state with mandatory lines down the middle of their roads, establishing it as an automotive regulations pioneer.

-Suzanne Vanderbilt started out as one of GMs ‘Damsels of Design’ – a name the ladies allegedly despised but dealt with.
+Suzanne Vanderbilt started out as one of GMs ‘Damsels of Design’ – a name the ladies allegedly despised, but dealt with.

 In the mid-1950s, the Vice President of Design at General Motors, Harley J Earl, began to notice a change in the industry.
 Women were beginning to play a much larger role in making decisions at home.
 The car was seen as an extension of the home, and women had the buying power.
 So, Earl put together a team of female designers in an attempt to appeal to this increasingly powerful demographic.

 In 1958, however, Earl retired and the team was stuck with a man who once said; ‘No women are going to stand next to my male senior designers.’

 She remained at GM for another 23 years, advancing up to Chief Designer for Chevrolet.
 She never really broke into the all-male field of external design, but patented three inventions.

 An inflatable seat back, a safety switch for automotive panels and a motorcycle helmet design.

-Car manufacturers have been attempting to attract women for a long time now.
+Car manufacturers have been attempting to attract women for a long time.
 One method of doing this has been to change their designs, such as implementing rounded edges, vibrant colours and customization.
 These companies, though, have all too often made a complete blunder of their marketing, their strategies and, well, just their perceptions of women in general.

 Nothing embodies these faults greater than Chrysler’s Dodge La Femme from the 1950s.